 Now an iOS Developer at Rave inc. Marc Maguire previously worked as an Account Manager in the Marketing industry for six years.
 After taking a year off to travel the world with his wife, he decided to enroll in the Lighthouse Labs’ iOS Development Bootcamp to pursue his passion in application development.
-He recently spoke with us from his home in Waterloo, Ontario to discuss the job seeking process after Bootcamp and how it differed from his previous experience.
+He spoke with us from his home in Waterloo, Ontario for the interview to discuss the job seeking process after Bootcamp and how it differed from his previous experience.

 How did you find the Career Services at Lighthouse Labs?